 - Work your way up to five-section tests.

-- Place an additional unscored fifth section into your tests (making sure to do so at an earlier date) – Cambridge LSAT sells 5-section tests and individual test sections that are ideal for this purpose.
+- Place an additional unscored fifth section into your tests (making sure to do so at an earlier date).